Prehistoric Dartmoor Walks, walking the Stone Rows and Stone Circles of Dartmoor

 Plymouth to Tavistock (Stagecoach 1)

 Plymouth to Tavistock (Stagecoach 1) (Mondays to Sundays including Bank Holidays.
-The basic weekday service is 6 buses per hour between Plymouth City Centre and The George Park & Ride, with 3 buses per hour extending to Tavistock via Yelverton and Horrabridge).
+The basic weekday service is 3 buses per hour between Plymouth City Centre and Tavistock via the George Park & Ride, Yelverton and Horrabridge.

 Tavistock to Okehampton Via Mary Tavy, Lydford (Dartline 118)